Independent Study at Lutterworth Sixth

 A Level Mindset

 A Level Mindset is a Study Skills programme that runs once a week during mentor time throughout Year 12 and the autumn term of Year 13.
-An additional, linked 1 hour task is completed each week in students' independent study time, and this contributes to students' guided learning hours.
-This task will always be designed to complement and involve students' subject study and will enhance the revision strategies used at GCSE and will help students become a more effective independent learner.
+The programme is designed to complement and involve your subject study and will enhance the revision strategies you used at GCSE and will help you become a more effective independent learner.

-Class teachers will make reference to the week's A Level Mindset focus during lessons, to help students apply the strategies covered.
+Your teachers may make reference to the week's A Level Mindset focus during your lessons, to help you apply the strategies covered, particularly in your Wider Study.

 Wider Study

-Wider Study at Lutterworth Sixth is designed to help students make the transition from learners that are used to being taught for every lesson, to more independent and proactive students.
-This study will be open to student choice and not directed by teachers, thus ensuring students are developing skills of autonomy and self-direction.
+Wider Study at Lutterworth Sixth is designed to help you make the transition from learners that are used to being taught for every lesson, to more independent and proactive students.
+The term refers to the additional work you complete that is not directed by teachers but that you have chosen to complete yourself, thus ensuring you are developing skills of autonomy and self-direction.

-Wider Study students may choose to do includes:
+Wider Study you may choose to do includes:

-During the designated period students will register in our main study space, Q Zone, and complete work for their chosen subject which has not been directed by teachers and this will then be checked during subject folder checks in lesson.
-Students will be provided with a Wider Study task sheet for each subject which lists suggested activities, such as those above, to help them get going!
-Please note that Wider Study is expected in addition to the recommended five hours per subject of directed independent study, that students are expected to complete each week.
+You will be provided with a Wider Study task sheet for each subject which lists suggested activities, such as those above, to help you get going!
+Please note that Wider Study is expected in addition to the recommended five hours per subject of directed independent study, that students are expected to complete each week, and in addition to the 10th hour.
+It is crucial at A Level that you are consistently revisiting your class work to make sure you fully understand it – think of it as your GCSE revision, but from day one!

 Wider Study may also coincide with the A Level Mindset programme and students may use their Wider Study period to extend the specific study skills taught in the A Level Mindset task, by putting into practice the skills taught.